isaacs/node-lru-cache/README.md

 * `noDisposeOnSet` Set to `true` to suppress calling the `dispose()` function if the entry key is still accessible within the cache.

+    This may be overridden by passing an options object to `cache.set()`.

+    Boolean, default `false`.
+Only relevant if `dispose` option is set.

 * `ttl` - max time to live for items before they are considered stale.
   Note that stale items are NOT preemptively removed, and MAY live in the